Our Implant Solutions

 Luckily, Dr. Keith MacDonald is a qualified implant dentist with a fellowship with the International Congress of Oral Implantologists (ICOI) the American Academy of Implant Dentistry (AAID).

 His son, Dr. Daniel MacDonald is also a part of continuing education programs for implantology and is a fellow of the Triangle Dental Insititute for Implant Dentistry and the International Congress of Oral Implantologists.

-Are dental implants more successful than dentures?
+Are dental implants more effective than dentures?

-Yes.
-Dental implants have become the most popular restoration treatment today.
+Yes, dental implants have become the most popular restoration treatment today.
 They’re capable of lasting up to a lifetime with proper oral hygiene and regular dental visits, whereas dentures need to be removed and shift around when you eat and speak.